Reviewing the Chart of Accounts

 The chart of accounts (COA) is the financial information foundation of your entity.

 Revenue and expense accounts make up the chart.
-Often times the COA is an overlooked component of the financial structure.
-Ultimately it drives the ability of an organization to keep track of financial information in an effective and efficient manner.
+Often the COA is an overlooked component of the financial structure.
+Ultimately it drives the ability of an organization to keep track of financial information effectively and efficiently.
 Therefore, it’s a critical component for those in the financial trenches to know and understand.
-A periodic review of your chart of accounts should be conducted.
+Conduct a periodic review of the Chart of Accounts.
 Keep in mind the COA needs to be functional for your entity.
 Reviewing and revising is an ideal task to undertake during the maintenance season.
 During this process take a thoughtful approach about changes allowing for new accounts to be added.

 The chart of accounts can be described in many ways.
 One analogy is of a grocery store.
 Grocery stores have aisles, shelves, and many other ways of storing goods.
 These goods are organized by type, refrigeration needs, etc. The chart of accounts functions similarly.
 Depending on the type of account and what it is used for will dictate the account number, description, and where it is located in your chart of accounts.

 The State of Washington has specific requirements for revenue and expense accounts.
 Check out the State Auditor’s Office (SAO) guidance on the chart of accounts.
 There are specific revenue and expense codes that must be used.
 These accounts can be sent out to a PDF or Excel.
 Make sure the requirements that they have set forth are followed.
-Certain components of the revenue and expense accounts are required by the SAO.
-The first seven digits, also known as the BAS, EL, and OB codes can be prescribed by the SAO.
-The exact mandatory components of each account is variable.
-The final digits, also known as the LA code is not prescribed by the SAO.
-Current account structure may dictate how the LA code is used.
+The SAO requires specific components of the revenue and expense accounts.
+The SAO can prescribe the first seven digits, also known as the BAS, EL, and OB codes.
+The specific mandatory components of each account are variable.
+The SAO does not prescribe the final digits, also known as the LA code.
+The current account structure may dictate how the LA code is used.
 Try working the fund number into the account code to aid in the selection of the correct account.

 Also, take into consideration how many accounts are being used.
 Accounts that have minimal balances or zero balances should be combined with other accounts if possible.
-For example, if your current COA has 7 different accounts for payroll taxes and benefits try condensing these down into 3 accounts.
+For example, if your current COA has seven different accounts for payroll taxes and benefits try condensing these down into three accounts.
 I would recommend using an account for taxes, insurance, and retirement.
 Strive to have material amounts in each account.
-The SAO may have specific guidance on the use of certain accounts, make sure you follow their guidance.
+The SAO may have specific guidance on the use of certain accounts, make sure you follow their advice.

 Decision makers need meaningful information that can be deciphered.
 If it is challenging for you to interpret the financial information of your entity, then it will be challenging for an elected official as well.
-Consider presenting financial information to elected officials in a consolidated manner.
-Provide them with a high level overview of fund balances and financial position.
-Then go into more detail in areas they have questions about.
+Consider presenting financial data to elected officials in a consolidated manner.
+Provide them with a high-level overview of fund balances and financial position.
+Then go into more detail in areas they have questions.
 Elected officials need to know and understand the big picture and have useful information to make decisions.